MicrosoftDocs/visualstudio-docs/docs/profiling/how-to-attach-the-profiler-to-a-native-service-to-collect-concurrency-data-by-using-the-command-line.md

 ---
-title: "VSPerfCmd: Attach profiler to native service to get concurrency data" ms.date: "11/04/2016" ms.topic: "conceptual" ms.assetid: 283a1ee1-b43e-4daf-95ae-1311925a42a8
+title: VSPerfCmd: Attach profiler to native service to get concurrency data ms.date: 11/04/2016 ms.topic: how-to ms.assetid: 283a1ee1-b43e-4daf-95ae-1311925a42a8
-author: "mikejo5000"
+author: mikejo5000
-ms.author: "mikejo"
+ms.author: mikejo
 manager: jillfra
 monikerRange: 'vs-2017'
 ms.workload:
-  - "cplusplus"
+  - cplusplus
 ---
 # How to: Attach the profiler to a native service to collect concurrency data by using the command line
 This article describes how to use the [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] Profiling Tools command-line tools to attach the profiler to a native (C/C++) service and collect process and thread concurrency data by using the sampling method.